 |Cycle Map (routable cycling-specific street ap)||Yes||Yes (Pro and Sapphire editions)||Yes|

 The design of the Fenix 7 is mostly responsible for the positive aspects associated with this watch.
 This watch line is constructed from high-end materials, making it more resilient than the Forerunner while also looking more attractive.
 The screen on the Fenix 7 is marginally bigger than the one on the Forerunner 945, giving you more room for your information, maps, and notifications, among other things.
 In addition to that, the display supports finger touches.

 The amount of money that you are willing to spend is the deciding factor in everything.
 If you are looking for the best value for your money, the Garmin Forerunner 945 comes with virtually all of the same features included in the Garmin Fenix 7 model.
 The build of the device is slightly plasticky, along with a few missing performance metrics, fewer activity profiles, slightly shorter battery life, and a heart rate sensor and GPS chip from an earlier generation – in addition to a few other minor bits and pieces – are the sacrifices that have been made.
 If you are solely interested in the very finest, the Fenix 7 is the watch you should get.

 The Fenix 7 is available in three different iterations, making it suitable for wearers with wrists of varying circumferences.
 Solar power is another alternative to consider if money is not a concern.
-Both Amazon (links: Fenix 7 and Forerunner 945) and Garmin’s websites offer the opportunity to purchase the timepieces.
+Both Amazon (links: Fenix 7 and Forerunner 945) and Garmin’s websites offer the opportunity to purchase Smartwatches.